-The School of Social Sciences' mathematics requirement should be completed during the second year (Anthropology 10A-B-C or Economics 15A-B or Psychology 10A-B-C or Sociology 10A-B-C or Social Science 10A-B-C), and they must be taken for a grade.
+The School of Social Sciences' mathematics requirement should be completed during the second year (Anthropology 10A-B-C or Economics 15A-B or Sociology 10A-B-C or Social Science 10A-B-C), and they MUST BE TAKEN FOR A GRADE.

-We strongly encourage students to finish the foreign language requirement as soon as possible if you still need to take more classes (you must take the placement exam for all languages-except French and German).
+We STRONGLY ENCOURAGE students to finish the foreign language requirement as soon as possible if you still need to take more classes (you must take the placement exam for all languages - except French and German).

-UC Entry Level Writing requirement must be satisfied before the beginning of your fourth quarter of enrollment.
+UC ENTRY-LEVEL WRITING requirement MUST BE SATISFIED before the beginning of your fourth quarter of enrollment.

-Any course used to satisfy the UC Entry Level Writing requirement must be taken for a grade.
+Any course used to satisfy the UC Entry Level Writing requirement MUST BE TAKEN FOR A GRADE.

-Lower-division writing must be completed before the beginning of your seventh quarter of enrollment.
+Lower-division writing MUST BE COMPLETED before the beginning of your seventh quarter of enrollment.

-SAMPLE COURSE SCHEDULES BY MAJOR 2012-2013
+SAMPLE COURSE SCHEDULES BY MAJOR 2013-2014